EvdokimovN/elloapi/source/includes/_posts.md

 Returns informations about paticular post including information about its author, comments, shares, likes

 <aside class="notice">
-Instead of numerical post id the so called token (as seen in the post's respected URL) can be used preceeded with ~
+Instead of numerical id the so called token (as seen in the URL) can be used preceeded with ~
 </aside>

 ## GET Comments associated with the post